basham/swit-workshop-writing/slides.md

 - Layout

 Notes:
-Writing is legible if readers have the ability to distinguish the content in a text and perceive it as words and concepts.
+Writing is accessible if readers have the ability to distinguish the content in a text and perceive it as words and concepts.

 Here are seven success criteria that WCAG makes that addresses the question, "Can you read this?"
 I'll briefly review these.